Tips For Ensuring The Maximum Security On Android Devices

 - Keep an eye out for application permissions.
 Not only should you only download apps from a known source but you should also check the permissions apps ask you for when installing the app.
 By paying attention to this, you will know what all the app is asking to access

 - Make sure to encrypt your data as this will make sure that no one can access the data on your phone even if it were to get lost or stolen.
 A password for this purpose is a better option and even in the latest version of android, encryption is based on a password or pin only.
+Therefore, you should go for data encryption.

 - Keep a watch on your Wi-Fi connections because android by default will connect your device to any network you may have accessed.
 Considering open access points, it is quite likely that the hotspot could be malicious or have been created by a cyber attacker due to which you should try avoiding public hotspots and disable the default function so your phone doesn’t connect to open connections

 - Make use of a VPN; this is particularly relevant when you want to use an un-trusted network connection or a public hotspot.
 By using a VPN, the data you transfer through the public network will be kept safe.
+If you ever want to use a public WIFI connection on your Android phone, make sure you install a reliable and professional VPN app on your device.

 - Disable the option of notifications constantly being pushed to your phone and appearing on the status bar or display.
 Notifications may even include using codes to confirm transactions and transfer of sensitive data.
 While there is no one notification center through which you can disable this means that you would have to do so manually